gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_4_Control_Device_with_Direct_Methods/README.md

 ![](resources/avnet-azure-sphere.jpg)

 1. The WLAN LED will blink every 5 seconds when connected to Azure.
+1. When you initiate the device restart direct method you will observe the device restarting.

 ### Seeed Studio Azure Sphere MT3620 Development Kit

 ![](resources/seeed-studio-azure-sphere-rdb.jpg)

 1. The WLAN LED will blink every 5 seconds when connected to Azure.
+1. When you initiate the device restart direct method you will observe the device restarting.

 ### Seeed Studio MT3620 Mini Dev Board

 ![](resources/seeed-studio-azure-sphere-mini.png)

 1. The User LED will blink every 5 seconds when connected to Azure.
+1. When you initiate the device restart direct method you will observe the device restarting.

 ---

 ## Testing Azure IoT Central Commands

-1. From Visual Studio, ensure the Azure Sphere is running the application and set a breakpoint in the **ResetDirectMethod** handler function.
+1. From Visual Studio, ensure the Azure Sphere is running the application and set a breakpoint in the **RestartDeviceDirectMethodHandler** handler function.
 2. Switch to Azure IoT Central in your web browser.
 3. Select the Azure IoT Central **Commands** tab.
-4. Set the **Reset Azure Sphere** time in seconds, then click **Run**.
+4. Set the **Restart Device** time in seconds, then click **Run**.
 5. Observer the device rebooting.
 The LEDs will turn off for a few seconds.
     ![](resources/iot-central-device-command-run.png)
 6. Switch back to Visual Studio.
 The application execution should have stopped where you set the breakpoint.
 Step over code <kbd>F10</kbd>, step into code <kbd>F11</kbd>, and continue code execution <kbd>F5</kbd>.